eyuphankygsz/LibraryManagementSystem/README.md

 4. Select the right book,
 5. Check the selected book and confirm the selection,
 6. Check the latest return date and **COPY YOUR BORROW CODE** to return the book later!

+## Edit an existing book

+You can either set copy count, set borrow count or delete the book entirely!
+1. Select Edit a book by pressing 8 in the main menu.
+2. Search the book you want,
+3. Select the right book to edit,
+4. Select one of the 4 options,

 ### How I create the Borrow Code?